bhataparnak/IntroToComputerVision/README.md

 # IntroToComputerVision

-Introduction to Computer Vision and Image Processing course by IBM offered by via Coursera.
+Introduction to Computer Vision and Image Processing course by IBM offered via Coursera.